-When a suspected case of child abuse involves an adult other than the child's parent or guardian, law enforcement agencies such as police departments typically conduct the investigation.
+When a child abuse case involves an adult other than the child's parent or guardian, law enforcement agencies such as police departments typically conduct the investigation.
 An investigation may include a law officer or case worker visiting and interviewing the child.
 Parents, guardians, and other possible witnesses such as doctors or teachers also may be questioned during an investigation.

 Intervention and Removal